Telling the Inner Forth Story

 As part of this project IFLI held a series of open public meetings across the Inner Forth area to share ideas and plans for the interpretation beacons and markers, taking place in Bo'ness, Culross and Fallin in October and November of 2016.

-Work is nearly complete on this project.
-Construction of the beacons and markers is due to be complete by early November 2018.
+Work on this project was completed in March 2019.
 To find out more about the project, and find the locations of the beacons and markers, you can download a special booklet here.

 We were lucky enough to be present at the casting of the first of our Markers, which are being made by Ballantine's in Bo'ness - one of the last working foundries in Scotland.
 The cast iron Markers are over 2m tall, and watching the skill and craftmenship of Ballantine's staff as they constructed the mould and poured the red hot (1400C!) molten metal into it was an absolute privilege..
 You can watch it for yourself on our YouTube channel here.